santa-teresa-costa-rica

 Playa Carmen

 Another great spot for surfing in Santa Teresa is along Playa Carmen.
-Located on the southern end of Santa Teresa, Playa Carmen stretches for about 1.5 kilometres starting from Banana Beach.
+Located on the southern end of Santa Teresa, Playa Carmen stretches for about 1.5 kilometers starting from Banana Beach.
 It’s about 10-15 minutes walking from the centre of Santa Teresa.
 Playa Carmen is also a great spot to have a sunset drink at some of the beach bars.

 surfers